 Triage Obstetric Ultrasound Training (O.U.T.)

-A Life-Saving Program for Pregnant Mothers
+Triage O.U.T. - A Life-Saving Program for Pregnant Mothers

 The Vital Importance of Triage O.U.T.

 NYAGI—in partnership with 7D Imaging, an educational software company—developed Triage O.U.T., an accelerated Triage Obstetric Ultrasound Training system.
-Our team of experts provides rapid prenatal ultrasound skills training for healthcare providers working in rural, “off-the-road” places to help identify and refer those with life-threatening pregnancies.
+Our team of experts provides rapid prenatal ultrasound skills training for healthcare providers working in rural, “off-the-road” places to help identify and triage those with life-threatening pregnancies.

 Maternal Mortality